 The Canadian financial services market is highly competitive.
 The products offered by PC Bank compete with comparable products offered by banks and other financial institutions within Canada and are issued on terms and conditions that are competitive with such other products.
-As competition increases, customer expectations are being redefined, which includes an increasing demand for good value, exceptional service and programs that reward customers for their loyalty.
-The value proposition of being able to earn free groceries through the PC Optimum loyalty program by using a PC®Mastercard® and/or PC Money Account is one of the key factors that enables PC Bank to compete with banks and other financial institutions offering comparable products.
+As competition intensifies, customer expectations continue to increase as they look for great value and exceptional experiences in return for their loyalty.
+The value proposition of being able to earn free groceries through the PC Optimum loyalty program by using a PC®Mastercard® and PC Money Account is one of the key factors that enables PC Bank to compete with banks and other financial institutions offering comparable products.